-If you need to get rid of bad tenants or sell the property, it’s time for you to learn how to get rid of tenants without eviction, if possible.
-Eviction takes a toll on your time, finances, and state of mind.
+If you need to get rid of bad tenants or sell the property, it’s time to learn to do so without eviction.
+Eviction takes a toll on your time, finances, and mental health.
 Also, eviction isn’t always necessary!

 Do you have good tenants but have no choice but to renovate the property?
 Talking to them the right way could do the trick.

 Do you have bad tenants who you want out ASAP to prevent further grief?
-It may require some up-front cash, but you’ll be happy with the success you can find with this method in the end.
+This method may require some up-front cash, but you’ll be happy with the success you can find.

 Your Rights As A Landlord

-Before you begin to address how to get rid of tenants without going to court, you need to have a full understanding of what your rights are as a landlord and what your tenants’ rights are in regards to occupying your property.
+Before you begin to address how to get rid of tenants without going to court, you must fully understand your rights as a landlord and your tenants’ rights regarding occupying your property.

-There are some laws in place both federally and on the state-level that protect tenants from greedy landlords.
+Some laws exist, both federally and on the state level, that protect tenants from greedy landlords.
 While you are not a greedy landlord who is trying to get rid of tenants for hateful reasons, these laws still affect what you can and cannot do.

 As a landlord, you have a right to:

-You do not have a right to ask a tenant to leave because you don’t like them, nor do you have a right to ask them to leave because you want to rent to somebody who is willing to pay more.
+You do not have a right to ask a tenant to leave because you don’t like them, nor do you have a right to ask them to go because you want to rent to somebody willing to pay more.
 You made a contract with them, and both parties must honor the terms.

 That being said, there are still ways that you can get a tenant to move out without evicting them.
-Your reason for doing this should always be due to changes in business or unruly tenant behavior as opposed to a personal vendetta.
+Your reason for doing this should always be due to changes in business or unruly tenant behavior instead of a personal vendetta.

-When you’re attempting to get a tenant to move out of their own accord before their lease period is up, it is important that you are very clear with them.
-There is no need to try to be subtle, and it is illegal to blackmail tenants into leaving your property.
+When you’re attempting to get a tenant to move out of their own accord before their lease period is up, it is essential that you are very clear with them.
+There is no need to be subtle, and it is illegal to blackmail tenants into leaving your property.

 Here are some examples to help you see what needs to be done:

-• I am planning to make some major renovations to this property sooner rather than later.
-I know that it is inconvenient for you, but I would like to change our lease agreement and help you find a new rental.
+- I plan to make some significant renovations to this property sooner rather than later.
+I know it is inconvenient for you, but I would like to change our lease agreement and help you find a new rental.
 Download RentPrep’s lease agreement template here to get you started.

-• I am planning to stop being a landlord and would prefer to sell this property uninhabited, so I would like to end our contract by this date.
+- I plan to stop being a landlord and would prefer to sell this property uninhabited, so I would like to end our contract by this date.

-• You are continually late on paying your rent.
-I will be filing for eviction on July 29, but I would also be OK with you moving out on your own before that date.
+- You are continually late on paying your rent.
+I will file for eviction on July 29, but I would also be OK with you moving out on your own before that date.
 Let me know what your thoughts are.

-As you can see, all of these statements give the tenant a direct and clear reason as to why they must leave the property.
-In most cases, you do not want to give them a chance for negotiation, as this will only delay your process even further.
+As you can see, these statements give the tenant a direct and clear reason you are asking them to leave the property.
+In most cases, you want to avoid giving them a chance to negotiate, as this will delay your process even further.

 When The Reasons For Leaving Are Flexible

 There are some cases, as seen in example three above, that the “why” for wanting a tenant to move out might be flexible.
-Perhaps they are continually paying rent late or they are keeping pets on the property when the lease specifically forbids them to do so.
+They may habitually pay rent late or keep pets on the property when the lease explicitly forbids them.

-While tenants do not always change, communicating the issue that you are having clearly to your tenant may help both parties work out their problem.
+While tenants do not always change, communicating the issue that you are having clearly to your tenant may help both parties work out their problems.

 If your tenant shows that they are willing to reach a compromise because they would like to stay on the property, try to work with them.
 The future of your relationship might be completely different from the past, so don’t be closed-minded to the idea of them staying if they show that they are willing to change.